 Shannon Elswick is an Associate Instructor and Executive in Residence for the School of Global Health Management and Informatics.
 He came to UCF after retiring as President of ORMC and the Adult Hospital Group for Orlando Health.
 His career in health care spanned four decades, over half of which was at the senior executive level.
-In addition to his duties as Executive in Residence, Shannon teaches Healthcare Civics, U.S. Health Systems, Issues and Trends in Healthcare, and Leadership for Healthcare Executives.
+In addition to his duties as Executive in Residence, Shannon teaches Healthcare Civics, U.S. Health Systems, Issues and Trends in Healthcare, Capstone, and Leadership for Healthcare Executives.

 Shannon served six years in the U.S. Navy as a hospital corpsman.
 He received a Master of Science in Healthcare Administration from Central Michigan University and a Bachelor of Science in Healthcare Services from Southern Illinois University.
 He has served on the credentials committee and as a member of the faculty for the American College of Healthcare Executives.
 He is published in Hospitality, Lean/Six Sigma, Lifestyle Medicine, and Transitions of Care.